GreenSaladLeaf/Bike-Share/README.md

 ### Geographic and Timeframe Limitations
 The dataset includes 12 months of trip data from Cyclistic’s service area in Chicago, from July 2023 to June 2024.
 As a result, the analysis is limited to trends and patterns within this specific geographic area and time frame.
 This may not fully capture seasonal, long-term, or external factors (such as unusual events or weather conditions) that could affect bike usage beyond this period.

+## Data Cleaning and Manipulation
+### Tools Used
+The dataset was cleaned and processed using SQL for efficient handling of large datasets and complex queries.
+Tableau was used for visualizing the results and gaining insights from the cleaned data.

+### Handling Multiple Large CSV Files
+The dataset, consisting of 12 months of trip data in separate CSV files, was uploaded to a Google Cloud Storage bucket.
+A consolidated SQL table was then created by combining all 12 months of data, ensuring consistency across the files, as they shared the same column structure.

+###